Anu-techy/AtliQ-Hardware-Manufacturing-Data-Analysis-2018-2022/README.md

 | `TripVolume_prediction.ipynb, Clustering.ipynb`  | Machine Learning Models |
 | `README.md`                           | Project documentation |

+## Insights
+Here are some key insights from the analysis:

+- 📉 Healthy gross margin, but negative net profit → need to prioritize reducing high operating expenses.
+- 🌍 India and USA are the top markets, with South Korea emerging as a strong growth region.
+- 💵 A reasonable portion of sales is retained after applying discounts, indicating effective pricing strategies.
+- 💻 Notebooks are the highest-demand products, followed by Peripherals.

 ## 👤 Author
 **Analysis & Dashboard by Anusha**